-Cole-Parmer®, the manufacturers of Masterflex®, have developed a range of pioneering peristaltic pump technologies; built on 65 years of fluid handling expertise.
+Masterflex®, has developed a range of pioneering peristaltic pump technologies; built on 65+ years of fluid handling expertise.
 By leveraging these technologies, you can implement process improvements that not only save time and money but give you more control than ever before.
 Take the stress out of workflow management and make the process a little more enjoyable!

 Colin Heathfield - Technical Specialist EMEA – Pumps & Fluid Handling

 Colin is a well-respected Technical Expert within the Fluid Handling and Pumping industry.
 He has been with Masterflex for 14 years, bringing a solutions-focused approach to the fluid handling technical engineering discipline.
 His practical, hands-on experience spans pump system design, commissioning and providing technical solutions within the laboratory, process, and industrial manufacturing sectors (providing system design).
 Additionally, he has vast experience of supporting and providing solutions for the Pharmaceutical, Biotech, Chemical, Food and Beverage (F&B), Printing, Utilities, and Academic Research industries.
 Colin creates Fluid Handling solutions for customers across the EMEA region and is consistently looking at new technologies and solutions that generate improved results for all concerned.

 John Batts – Category Manager EMEA - Fluid Handling